jfisherd/SBA-4-Task-Management-App/README.md

     document.getElementsByClassName outputs an HTMLCollection.
     Replaced all cases of getElementsByClassName with getElementById to make object referencing easier.

+    Getting styles.css to be processed as a stylesheet.
+Used rel="stylesheet" in script element attempt fix, no change observed.

 If given more time:

     Styling